 Looking for a list of ridiculous GTA 5 mods?
 Rockstar’s grandiose RPG has been out in the PC wilds for a few years now, so we’ve seen our fair share of inventive GTA 5 mods.
 No longer just a few cheats and trainers, the modding scene is now rife with crazy additions, useful tweaks, and big transformations.

 If you’re considering adding a few little non-developer-approved improvements to one of the best open-world games, take your pick from our list of the best available.

 How do I install Grand Theft Auto V mods?

 Installing GTA V mods is really simple.
 You just need to copy the mod files you’ve downloaded into the main GTA V folder.
 If you’re using the Steam version of the game, this will be probably be:

 c:\program files (x86)\Steam\SteamApps\common\Grand Theft Auto V

 or similar.
 If you’re not using the Steam version, you’ll need to find the main game folder with the GTAV.exe file in.

-Some of the more complex mods require the installation of additional tools, such as Script Hook V as a base, and will require you have it installed for them to work.
-Simply download Script Hook V, open the .zip folder and find the ‘bin’ folder, and copy and paste the three files into the main Grand Theft Auto V folder.
+Some of the more complex mods require the installation of additional tools, such as Script Hook V. You’ll need to download Script Hook V, open the .zip folder and find the ‘bin’ folder, and copy and paste the three files into the main Grand Theft Auto V folder.
 Installation guides for any additional tools, and occasionally full installers, are available on the mod download pages.